LacunaOmnibus/MontyLacuna/README.md

       - Of those generated files, the only one I'm explicitly adding to the main toctree is "my_validate_email".
 I don't want lacuna or modules listed there at all.
 I've added lacuna.buildings to the toctree of buildings.rst.
-- Each time you want to update the generated documentation:
-  - in ROOT/doc:
-    - make html
+  - All of the other .rst files in doc/ were not created automatically, but by hand.
+If you add a new module, you'll want to copy one of the existing .rst files and edit it appropriately for your new module.

 - To publish the docs generated on the master branch to gh-pages:
-  - The HTML pages produced by "make html" in the previous step end up in {underscore}build/html/.
-Those HTML files contain links to both _static/ and _modules.
+  - The HTML pages produced by "make html" end up in {underscore}build/html/.
+Those HTML files contain links to _modules/, _sources/, and _static/.
 For whatever reason, github pages does not like the underscore on the front of directory names - it refuses to host files from there.
-    - fix_underscores.pl (in doc/) fixes that.
-  - Now that everything is ready for gh-pages:
+These underscore directories and the links to them are what fix_underscores.pl is fixing.
   - $ pwd
     /home/jon/work/MontyLacuna/doc
   - $ make html
   - $ perl fix_underscores.pl
   - $ cp -Rip doc/{underscore}build/html ~/Desktop
   - $ cd ..
   - $ git status
     - Commit any changes to master
   - $ git co gh-pages
   - $ rm -rf html
   - $ mv ~/Desktop/html ./
   - $ git add -A html
     - There are directories in master containing files in .gitignore.
 Since those files don't get commited to master, their directories don't get removed when checking out gh-pages.
 So don't just "git add -A .", or you'll add that extraneous crap that has nothing to do with gh-pages.
 Just "git add -A html".
   - $ git commit -m "docs!"
   - $ git push origin gh-pages
   - $ git co master
+  - Wait a $time_period (Github claims it may take up to 10 minutes, but I've never had it take more than a few seconds), and then go look at your pretty docs online.